wachin/quadre/.github/ISSUE_TEMPLATE.md

 ### Versions

-[Please include the OS and what version of `Brackets-Electron` you're running.]
+[Please include the OS and what version of `Quadre` you're running.]

 ### Steps to Reproduce